yadavnikhil17102004/Face-tracker---Pin-panel/README.md

 All versions use the Haar Cascade classifier from OpenCV, which is a machine learning-based approach where a cascade function is trained from many positive and negative images.
 It's particularly efficient for face detection.

 ### ATM Security System
-The security prototype implements a multi-threaded approach:
+The security prototype implements a multi-threaded architecture:
-1. **Camera Thread**: Continuously monitors for faces and security breaches
+1. **Main Thread**: Handles the Tkinter UI (keypad window)
-2. **GUI Thread**: Manages the keypad interface and user interactions
+2. **Background Thread**: Processes camera frames and detects faces
+3. **Thread Communication**: Uses Queue for thread-safe data exchange
-3. **Security Logic**: Coordinates between camera detection and transaction blocking
+4. **Event System**: Coordinates between security monitoring and UI

+This architecture ensures the application remains responsive while performing intensive face detection operations in the background.

 The basic process for both versions:
 1. Captures video from your webcam